elastic/ecs/rfcs/text/0000-data_stream-fields.md

 Stage 1: Provide a high-level description of example sources of data.
 This does not yet need to be a concrete example of a source document, but instead can simply describe a potential source (e.g. nginx access log).
 This will ultimately be fleshed out to include literal source examples in a future stage.
 The goal here is to identify practical sources for these fields in the real world. ~1-3 sentences or unordered list.
 -->

-Today, Elastic Agent adds the the data_stream fields in all documents ingested.
+Today, Elastic Agent adds the data_stream fields in all documents ingested.
 It's also possible to use the fields in data from other data sources.
-Elasticsearch 7.9+ ships with built-in index template mappings which will ensure that documents indexed into data streams that match `logs-*-*` and `metrics-*-*` will get the fields mapped correclty to `constant_keyword` types.
+Elasticsearch 7.9+ ships with built-in index template mappings which will ensure that documents indexed into data streams that match `logs-*-*` and `metrics-*-*` will get the fields mapped correctly to `constant_keyword` types.

 ### Using data_stream fields with regular indices
 `data_stream` fields only make sense when indexing into data streams.
 They should not to be used for regular indices.